 Two of my personal faves are the limitless barbecue and prosecco brunch at Big Easy (£29), and the knockout Japanese flavour-bombs (also with bottomless prosecco) at Shackfuyu (£39).
 Other winners include Breddo’s all you can eat taco brunch in Clerkenwell and the wholesome eats at Ottolenghi’s Rovi in Fitzrovia.

 Want to push the boat out?
 The five-star hotels still run the show when it comes to swanky options: Aqua Shard’s Champagne brunch comes with half a bottle of Veuve Clicquot – the Rooftop at St James’s goes even further with a bottomless Clicquot brunch.
+Check out our guide to fabulous bottomless brunches in London.

 Stock up on Flowers at Columbia Road